jordantoaster/Jordans-Repo/Projects/MyAwesomeApp/readme.txt.txt

 11. security to prevent hackers using username to navigate urls with query params
 12. rollover on header links
 13. change all url param extractions to new book info process
+14. add some feature ot the dash to fill it up
+15. fill db with realistic data
+16. add  a book uploader?
+17. take screenshots
+18. check for full scability
+19 search bar functionality
+20. prevent clicks when a select is required
+21. logout button